Hibachi Zucchini Recipe

 Ingredients

 Zucchini – Choose zucchini (courgette) that is dark green and firm to the touch.
-Avoid the ones that have bruises or soft patches on the skin.
+Avoid those with bruises or soft patches on the skin.

-You can replace green zucchini with yellow zucchini (yellow squash) too.
+You can also replace green zucchini with yellow zucchini (also known as yellow squash).

 Ginger and Garlic – Add that much-needed heat to the stir-fried zucchini.